PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/VirtualEnvironmentPackageManagement.md

 <img src="./images/TechnicalDebt.png" alt="Raster vs. vector data" width="600">

 *Figure 1.
-Technical debt and the relative importance of ML code in real-world ML systems.*
+Technical debt and the machine learning life-cycle.*

 :bell: ML code is makes up only a small fraction of the total codebase in a real-world ML system.
 This means that the majority of the codebase is not ML code, but rather code that is used to manage the ML system :open_mouth: (See Figure 1.).